I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff

 Apparently Ced was never fully satisfied with the performances or the production quality on the Rocka Rollas' second album, 2013's Metal Strikes Back.
-So like George Lucas sprucing up his original Star Wars trilogy with new special effects and re-releasing them as "Special Edtions," Ced completely rebuilt Metal Strikes Back, re-recording everything except for Joe Liszt's lead vocal tracks, which were retained from the original sessions.
+So like George Lucas sprucing up his original Star Wars trilogy with new special effects and re-releasing them as "Special Editions," Ced completely rebuilt Metal Strikes Back, re-recording everything except for Joe Liszt's lead vocal tracks, which were retained from the original sessions.
 Dubbed the "Definitive Edition," this new and improved version of Metal Strikes Back also includes the songs from 2012's Conquer EP and features striking new cover artwork.
-This special collector's item will be a limited edition of only 500 copies on CD, so you'll have to act fast if you want to add this one to your collection!
+This special collector's item is a limited edition of only 500 copies on CD.

 Cederick's "Definitive Edition" Preview Video

 Read More From Spinditty